bohdaq/rust-web-server/FAQ.md

 > Command not found

 ### Solution
 Root does not have /usr/local/bin as part of his $PATH variable.
 Try to start server by explicitly specifying path to rws: _/usr/local/bin/rws_

+UPDATE 26 Dec 2022: new guideline is to install to /usr/bin directory.

 ## Problem 12
 I'm trying to build rws from source and getting the error: